Tornadoes of 2019: August 11–12 (New Zealand)

-August 20
+August 20 (Iowa)

 Three tornadoes embedded in a line of severe thunderstorms caused damage in Iowa on August 20.
 Near Van Meter, Iowa, a brief EF1 tornado caused damage to trees and a residence.
 Another EF1 tornado near Harvey, Iowa caused minor damage to crops, trees, and buildings.
 The most significant tornado of the event was a strong EF3 tornado near Lacona, Iowa that tore through the Iowa Operator Engineers Training Facility, where multiple large metal warehouse buildings were completely destroyed, with debris scattered throughout the area.
 Metal footings were ripped out of concrete at a few of these structures.
 Elsewhere along the path, trees, grain bins, and a few farmsteads sustained less severe damage.

 August 29 (China)

 On the night of August 29, a strong EF2 tornado struck Nada, Hainan in South China, causing eight fatalities and leaving two people injured.
 Multiple factories and industrial buildings were severely damaged or destroyed, and homes sustained significant damage as well.
 The fatalities occurred when temporary housing for workers at a construction site was obliterated.
 Many trees and power poles were downed, some of which landed on structures and vehicles.